 The Sega education goes beyond the classroom.
 They grow half of all the food they eat on campus and their school chores include tending the vegetable garden, caring for the chickens, and assisting the chef.
 By the way, the chicken farming is something new and interesting – part of an initiative to start small businesses on the property that will both serve to support the school financially and also teach the girls business skills.

-I hope you enjoy this delicious coconut chicken with East African flavors, and if you want to know more about Sega School for Girls, visit the Nurturing Minds website: http://www.nurturingmindsinafrica.org
+If you want to know more about Sega School for Girls, visit the Nurturing Minds website: http://www.nurturingmindsinafrica.org

-|COCONUT CHICKEN with East African Flavors||
+COCONUT CHICKEN with East African Flavors

 - ¼ cup oil (sunflower, olive or canola)

 - 2 medium onions, thinly sliced